No Silver Bullets: Why Understanding Software Cycle Time is Messy, Not Magic

-Second, systematic differences in ticket assignment patterns may complicate cycle time interpretations.
-In this analysis, we have primarily explored cycle time as derived from a tickets-based metric.
-However, how a ticket and its associated work tasks are assigned inside of an organization is likely an important factor in how tickets are completed.
+This context limitation also applies to our sample of organizations which is non-random and reflects organizations that invested in the software metrics tool that provided that data, and does threaten the generalizability of these results (Baltes and Ralph 2021).
+Moreover, systematic differences in ticket assignment patterns may complicate cycle time interpretations.
+How a ticket and its associated work tasks are assigned inside of an organization is likely an important factor in how tickets are completed.
 Assignment of tickets, especially defect tickets, is complex over time and both the initial and subsequent assignments of tickets can be impacted by many factors.
 For example, after an initial assignment to a developer, bugs may frequently be reassigned due to diverse factors such as determining ownership, time constraints, and identifying developers who may have a particular view into the root cause of the bug (Guo et al. 2011).
 Some individuals may get assigned defect tickets systematically more often than others, and changes in the proportion of work that consists of defect tickets may change how fast someone is able to work in general, either because defect tickets tend to be larger or smaller in scope than other tickets, or because of disruptions.